hallgaeuer/BoxHelper/README.md

 "Not facing a target" is detected by reading messages in the error frame.
 So it will only work when someone is trying to cast a spell and gets a "Target needs to be in front of you." message.

+Frames can be resized by clicking and dragging in the bottom right corner.